-The number of accesses to the street shall be limited and designed to the satisfaction of the Authority, having regard to the safety and efficiency of the street for both vehicles and pedestrians.
+The number of accesses to the street shall be limited by their design to the satisfaction of the Authority, having regard to the safety and efficiency of the street for both vehicles and pedestrians.

-7. Protection of Residential Use
+7. Protection for Residential Use

-Adverse effects of any proposed development on an adjacent existing residential use shall be prevented or minimized through proper site planning and the provision of buffering by the developer to the satisfaction of the Authority.
+Adverse effects of any proposed development on the adjacent existing residential use shall be prevented or minimized through proper site planning and the provision of buffering by the developer to the satisfaction of the Authority.